Vero-Ventures/transaction-classification-bot/README.md

 ## Project Structure

 - **Actions:**
-  Contains all server actions that are called by the client components.
+  Contains all server actions (backend functions).
 Files group server actions by their purpose and what technologies they interact with.

 - **Components:**
   Small competent tailwind elements that are loaded within other tailwind pages.
 Contains files for UI elements consistent across all pages and the different parts of the home page.